Now and Zen: Release and reception

 Now and Zen was received positively by both Plant's fans and professional music critics.
 In a contemporary review for Rolling Stone, Kurt Loder hailed Now and Zen as "some kind of stylistic event: a seamless pop fusion of hard guitar rock, gorgeous computerization and sharp, startling songcraft."
-Robert Christgau found it superior to his previous two attractive but forgettable solo albums, writing in The Village Voice that "at its best, it's far from forgettable.
+Robert Christgau found it superior to his two previous solo albums, which he had found attractive but forgettable.
+Christgau wrote in The Village Voice that "at its best, it's far from forgettable.
 Overall effect is a cross between his former band and the Cars."

 In an interview he gave to Uncut magazine in 2005, Plant commented that "by the time Now and Zen came out in '88, it looked like I was big again.
 It was a Top 10 album on both sides of the Atlantic.
 But if I listen to it now, I can hear that a lot of the songs got lost in the technology of the time."